SOLVING THE 1965 EXETER NH SIGHTINGS

 - There were 5 lights.
 Fire balloon designs usually include one, four, five, eight, or nine candles.

 - Either candles or road flares could have been used.
-Road flares probably would require a gas balloon for enough lift.
+Road flares probably would require a gas balloon for

-- The periodic dimming could have been caused by normal variations in candle or flare intensity, or by occultation by part of the
+- The periodic dimming could have been caused by normal variations in candle or flare intensity, or by

-fire balloon's structure.
+occultation by part of the fire balloon's structure.

 - The observed size could have been magnified by the thought that it was a vehicle.
-Remember that any attempt to guess at the size of the
+Remember that any

-object is pure guesswork.
-Without other clues, the human vision system can NOT correctly find the size of an unknown object more than 30
+can NOT correctly find the size of an unknown object more than 30 feet away.

 - The reported altitude fits the general flight characteristics.